At least three JNU students injured in clash between ABVP, Left groups

 The altercation reportedly took place in connection with the selection of election committee members.

-At least three students were injured on Thursday night after a three clashes on successive lines broke out between the Akhil Bharatiya Vidyarthi Parishad and Left groups at Delhi’s Jawaharlal Nehru University, The Indian Express reported.
+At least three students were injured on Thursday night after clashes broke out between the Akhil Bharatiya Vidyarthi Parishad and Left groups at Delhi’s Jawaharlal Nehru University, The Indian Express reported.

 The clash reportedly took place in connection with the selection of election committee members during a general body meeting at the School of Language, Literature and Cultural Studies.
 Elections for the Jawaharlal Nehru University Students’ Union are scheduled to take place in March.
 These will be the first student union elections since 2019.